trixi-framework/TrixiParticles.jl/paper/paper.md

 * *Boundary Systems*
     + `BoundarySPHSystem` with several boundary models where each model follows a different interaction rule.
-    + `OpenBoundarySPHSystem`: System to simulate non-reflecting boundary conditions [@Lastiwka:2009]
+    + `OpenBoundarySPHSystem`: System to simulate non-reflecting (open) boundary conditions [@Lastiwka:2009]

-The code presented here can be found on [GitHub](https://github.com/trixi-framework/TrixiParticles.jl),  along with a detailed [manual](https://trixi-framework.github.io/TrixiParticles.jl/stable/) explaining how to use the package.
-Additionally, we provide tutorials explaining how to setup a simulation for fluids, structure mechanics or a fluid-structure interaction.
-All implemented examples for testing are located in the [`examples/`](https://github.com/trixi-framework/TrixiParticles.jl/tree/main/examples) folder, thus, the results can be easily reproduced.

-### Feature highlights

-As a young project that aims to be the Julia code for particle-based simulation we expect to integrate other methods such as incompressible SPH (ISPH) [@Liu:2022] or heat conduction with SPH [@Biriukov:2018] and couple them among each other and even with mesh-based methods.

-So far, the following feature highlights have been implemented:
+* *Correction methods and models*

-* Weakly compressible SPH with density diffusion [@Antuono:2010]
+  + Density diffusion [@Antuono:2010]

-* Entropically damped artificial compressibility (EDAC) [@Ramachandran:2019]

-* Total Lagrangian SPH (TLSPH) and fluid-structure interaction [@O_Connor:2021]

-* Discrete element method (DEM) [@Bicanic:2004], [@Cundall:1979]

-* Transport-velocity formulation (TVF) [@Adami:2013]
+  + Transport-velocity formulation (TVF) [@Adami:2013]

-* Intra-particle-force surface tension [@Akinci:2013]
+  + Intra-particle-force surface tension [@Akinci:2013]

-* Non-reflecting (open) boundaries [@Lastiwka:2009]
+  + Kernel corrections TODO: refs

+* *TODO: category naming?*
-* Efficient grid neighborhood search
+  + Efficient grid neighborhood search

-* GPU support
+  + GPU support

-Figure \autoref{fig:falling_sphere} illustrates an example of our simulation results.
-In this example, an elastic sphere modeled with TLSPH falls into a tank filled with water.
+\autoref{fig:falling_sphere} illustrates an example of our simulation results.
+In this example, an elastic sphere modeled with TLSPH falls into a tank filled with water, modeled by WCSPH.

 ![Elastic sphere falling into a tank filled with water. \label{fig:falling_sphere}](falling_sphere_combined_nonstick_4k_178.png){width=50%}

 The current state allows also to validate our simulation and produce quantitative results with a post-process callback. \autoref{fig:beam_y_deflection} shows simulation results of TrixiParticles.jl (on the left) and [@O_Connor:2021] (on the right) compared against a reference value of [@Turek:2007].
 The curves show the y-deflection of the tip of a beam oscillating under its own weight.
-The results obtained with TrixiParticles.jl match perfectly those of [@O_Connor:2021].
+The results obtained with TrixiParticles.jl perfectly match those of [@O_Connor:2021].

 ![Comparison of TrixiParticles.jl and  [@O_Connor:2021] against [@Turek:2007]: Tip y-deflection of an oscillating beam with different resolutions, where $t_s$ is the thickness of the beam and $dp$ is the particle spacing. \label{fig:beam_y_deflection}](oscillating_beam.png){width=100%}

+As a young project that aims to be the Julia code for particle-based simulation we expect to integrate other methods such as incompressible SPH (ISPH) [@Liu:2022] or heat conduction with SPH [@Biriukov:2018] and couple them among each other and even with mesh-based methods.

 # Acknowledgements